Another chemo-free Sunday with the family!

 I watched helplessly as a man on a hand cycle pulled parallel to the door, slid his behind from his bike to the gravelly ground then hoisted himself backwards onto the floor of the vehicle.
 I wanted to help but I didn’t know which part to grab.
 Despite limited use of his legs, he landed in the seat next to me.

 “I’m Olaf,” he announced.
 “Bike trouble.
 I hope they can fix it at the next stop.”
-Olaf, he told me, is planning to ride with other “cripples” (his word) across southern Africa.
+Olaf, he told me, is planning to ride with other adaptive cyclists across southern Africa.

 “Will you see animals?
 I mean, like game, like lions?”
 I asked, mesmerized by the thrill.